LuchaComics/comicscantina-django/docs/manual/tech_ops/prod_webapp.md

 ### (c) SSH
-We will enable PAM based authentication and ensure every user that logs in must have the registered key to access.
+We will enable public-private key based authentication and ensure every user that logs in must have the registered key to access.
 These instructions where summarized from: here: [How To Configure SSH Key-Based Authentication on a FreeBSD Server](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-freebsd-server)

 1. Generate a private and public key (if you haven't done this already) on your local machine.
 If you don't know how to do this, read the article mentioned above.